×

 When we asked people why foreigners move to The Hague, they responded:

 "The Hague is an attractive destination for expats due to its vibrant culture, excellent quality of life, and proximity to other major cities in the Netherlands.
 The city is known for its beautiful parks, canals, and beaches, as well as its rich history and culture.
 The Hague is also home to a number of international organizations, making it an ideal place for expats to work and live.
 Additionally, the city offers a wide range of housing options, from modern apartments to traditional Dutch homes, making it easy for expats to find a place to call home.
-Finally, The Hague is well-connected to other cities in the Netherlands and Europe, making it easy to explore the region," stated one expat who made the move to The Hague.
+Finally, The Hague is well-connected to other cities in the Netherlands and Europe, making it easy to explore the region," commented one expat who moved to The Hague.

 AGS Worldwide MoversAGS Worldwide Movers